San Giuseppe, Siracusa: Description

 Like many churches in Siracusa, early documentation is sparse.
-The present church was built in the 18th-century, atop the ruins of a church dedicated to San Fantino.
+The present church was built in the 18th century, atop the ruins of a church dedicated to San Fantino.
 That church had followed Greek orthodox rites.
 To raise the funds to build a new church, the Confraternity of the Falegnami (carpenters), sold their prior church, San Giuseppe il Vecchio, located on vicolo Santa Anna to the Congregation of the Coccieri e Staffieri (coachmen and grooms).
 That old church was soon demolished.

-Construction of San Giuseppe was led by Carmelo Bonaiuto, alled Carancino, and completed in 1773.
+Construction of San Giuseppe was led by Carmelo Bonaiuto, named Carancino, and completed in 1773.
 The piazza in past centuries was surrounded by two large monasteries: that of Aracoeli and San Domenico.
 The latter's church is across the piazza.
 Also across the piazza is the former Palazzo Midiri, now home to a nautical institute.

 The front and lateral portals of the church are approached through stairs.
 Atop the portal are two heraldic shields, one surmounted by a crown.

 The church is badly in need of repairs, both inside and the exterior.
 The niches in the exterior are bare.
 The interior once housed a copy of Caravaggio's altarpiece depicting the Burial of St Lucy by his follower Mario Minniti.
 The church has suffered from vandalism and burglary.